 During the discernment process, there is no specific or formal provision for those exploring Self-Supporting Ministry, as all exploring the call to ordained ministry follow the same 'pathway'.
-This is because all callings to ordained ministry are just as valid as each other, although at 'selection' some candidates are selected as having 'incumbent status' (more often than not those wishing to undertake stipendiary ministry) and others as 'assistant minister' status (those generally looking to be SSMs).
-This does not necessarily preclude movement between the two 'categories' at a future date.
+This is because all callings to ordained ministry are just as valid as each other, although at National Selection some candidates are selected as having 'incumbent status' (more often than not those wishing to undertake stipendiary ministry) and others as 'assistant minister' status (those generally looking to be SSMs).
+This does not necessarily preclude movement between the two 'categories' at a future date, via advice from the Candidates Panel.

-However, it might be helpful and relevant for those expressly exploring SSM to request a meeting with the Bishop's Officer for Self-Supporting Ordained Ministry, as a further aid in the overall discernment process.
+However, it might be helpful and relevant for those expressly exploring SSM to request a meeting with the Bishop's Adviser for Self-Supporting Ordained Ministry, as a further aid in the overall discernment process.